unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 ![illustration of healthcare marketing plan](/assets/images/15-healthcare-marketing-plan.jpg "healthcare marketing plan")

 Without a concrete plan, your marketing efforts run the risk of being inconsistent, ad hoc, or inefficient.
-To combat that, a grounded marketing plan should be a priority before marketing.
+To combat that, a [strategic marketing plan](https://unnus.com/medical/healthcare-strategic-planning/) should be a priority before marketing.

 I’ll share with you two strategies we’ve successfully used with our clients to ensure bulletproof results for their marketing.